Skip to content

 • There is no typical trans person and no “right” way to transition.
 Many people did not always feel this way.
 The were not always sure why they felt different.

 • Transition may not be not right for you.
 That does not mean you are not part of our community!
 Many people who wish they could express themselves differently decide not to.
 They have all kinds of reasons.
 Some want to wait until they live by themselves, or have enough money, or get out of school.
-Some may have to wait because of family issues.
+Some may decide to wait because of family issues.

 • Transitioning may be right for you.
 That does not mean you have to start right now!